MandarGogate/av-challenge-website/docs.md

 unsubscribe avse-challenge
 Leave the message body blank.

-#### 2nd edition of the AVSE Challenge
+#### 3rd edition of the AVSE Challenge

-We are conducting a 2nd edition of the Audio-Visual Speech Enhancement challenge in 2023.
-We will run the 2nd edition of the Challenge using identical train and dev datasets to those used in the 1st edition.
+We are conducting a 3rd edition of the Audio-Visual Speech Enhancement challenge in 2024.
+We will run the 3rd edition of the Challenge using identical train and dev datasets to those used in the 1st and 2nd editions.
+Further announcements about the train/dev dataset can be found [here](challenge-data/data-spec.md)

 Information about the submission deadline is available [here](/important-dates.md).